unitycoder/Fontastic/README.md

 Unity editor tool to preview fonts easily!

+### Installation
+- Copy the editor script to your project (into Assets/Editor/ folder) from https://github.com/unitycoder/Fontastic/tree/main/Assets/Editor/UnityLibrary/Fontastic

 ### Usage
 - Open the tool from menu: Tools/UnityLibrary/Fontastic
 - Select from text item in UI